Sasha Hinkley

-As an Associate Professor of Astrophysics at the University of Exeter, I use leading ground- and space-based observatories with the goal of obtaining direct images and spectroscopy of extrasolar planetary systems.
+As a Professor in the Astrophysics Group at the University of Exeter, I use leading ground- and space-based observatories with the goal of obtaining direct images and spectroscopy of extrasolar planetary systems.
 Download a pdf version of my CV here.

-Since late 2015, I have been leading, organising, and managing a team of 120 international astronomers to be among the first users of the James Webb Space Telescope (JWST), and I am the Principal Investigator for our approved 54-hour Early Release Science program.
-I am also the PI for an approved 24-hour Cycle 1 Program with the goal of identifying the planets responsible for sculpting a set of debris disks characterized by ALMA.
+Since late 2015, I have been leading, organising, and managing a team of 120 international astronomers to be among the first users of the James Webb Space Telescope (JWST), and I am the Principal Investigator for our approved 54-hour Early Release Science program which produced some of the first images and spectroscopy of planetary mass companions with JWST.
+I am also the PI for programs in the first two JWST Cycles here and here with the goal of identifying the planets responsible for sculpting a set of debris disks characterized by ALMA.

-I have also led one of the largest-ever high-contrast surveys for exoplanets using coronagraphy and adaptive optics at the W.M.
-Keck Observatory Caltech.
-An early discovery can be found here.
+I have also led one of the largest-ever high-contrast surveys of circumstellar environments using coronagraphy and adaptive optics at the W.M.
+Keck Observatory.
+Early discoveries from this survey can be found here and here.

 During my PhD training, and while a NASA Sagan and an NSF Postdoctoral Prize Fellow at the California Institute of Technology, I was responsible for designing, building, and commissioning an infrared imaging spectrometer for Palomar Observatory that successfully returned low resolution spectroscopy of planetary mass companions.